Philosophy (Salvator Rosa)

 Philosophy is an oil-on-canvas self-portrait of Salvator Rosa, the Italian Baroque artist who is best known for his imaginary landscapes.
 The painting is usually interpreted as a personification of philosophy.
 It is dated to c.
 1645 and has been held by the National Gallery in London since 1933.

 The painting measures 116.3 × 94 cm.
-The artist has depicted himself in this three-quarter length portrait wearing a black scholar's cap over his long and untidy hair, against a stormy grey sky.
+The artist has depicted himself in this three-quarter-length portrait wearing a black scholar's cap over his long and untidy hair, against a stormy grey sky.
 The viewpoint is below the sitter, who looks down at the viewer with a sombre expression.
 The right side of his unshaven face is heavily shadowed, emphasising his long narrow nose.
-His left hand holds his gown closed, with the collar of a white shirt appearing at the neck, and the right hand holds a plaque which bears the Latin inscription AVT TACE / AVT LOQVERE MELIORA / SILENTIO, which may be translated "Be quiet, unless your speech be better than silence" or "Either keep quiet, or say something better than silence".
+His left-hand holds his gown closed, with the collar of a white shirt appearing at the neck.
+The right hand holds a plaque which bears the Latin inscription AVT TACE / AVT LOQVERE MELIORA / SILENTIO, which may be translated as "Be quiet, unless your speech be better than silence" or "Either keep quiet, or say something better than silence".
 The Latin is taken from the Anthologia of Stobaeus, a collection of quotations from Ancient Greek authors published in the 5th century AD.
-Rosa wished to increase his artistic reputation by becoming known as a painter of philosophical subjects, rather than the landscapes which were less valued in the hierarchy of genres.
-Rosa published his own anthology of sayings, Il Teatro della Politica, in 1669; this included entries on the virtue of silence.
+Rosa wished to increase his artistic reputation by becoming known as a painter of philosophical subjects, rather than landscapes less valued in the hierarchy of genres.
+Rosa published his anthology of sayings, Il Teatro della Politica, in 1669; this included entries on the virtue of silence.